tn74/reem/docs/gettingstarted.rst

 The following script will download and build Redis with supporting packages from source inside a folder called ``database-server``.
-REEM has been tested with version 5.0.4.
+REEM has been tested with Redis version 5.0.4.
 You may want to pull the latest version of Redis in the future.
 Change the versioning in the script appropriately

 DO NOT install Redis through ``apt-get install redis-server``